 A brief family history of the two generations that started it all...

 Back in 1916 Ennis Abraham del Mar was orphaned at the age of sixteen.
 He lost his father in World War I and only a month later his mother and two brothers died in a flu epidemic.

-Forced to grow up fast, the teenager sold their homestead for what he could get, packed up his dead family's meager belongings on his horse and two pack mules, and then bravely journeyed westward alone.
+Forced to grow up fast, the teenager sold their homestead for what he could get, sadly packed up his family's meager belongings on his horse and two pack mules, and then bravely journeyed westward alone.

 With the entire branch of his family tree now dead but him, his aim was to raise up a mess of kids and get a taste of the prosperity that the western territories promised in those days.

 After the Great Earthquake of 1906 while San Francisco fought to rebuild an entire city from the ground up, it was very hard for anyone else to get local workers for any kind of major project.
 Sage, Wyoming finally resorted to advertising in newspapers in the Midwest and back east offering top wages.
 Del Mar set out hoping for a job as a laborer on their upcoming dam project there and if that failed to pan out, he'd just keep a'goin' til he reached Frisco.

 When Ennis got there, Sage turned out to be a small a community of only about 600 people in the midst of endless mile after mile of barren hills, tumbleweeds, and dry wasteland.
 It'd been started by a silver miner whose mother lode depleted a year after it was discovered, leaving him and the locals looking for another means of supporting themselves.
 At the time, it was little more than a straight and wide business-lined main drag named Sage Street that ran level for half a mile or so south from the main trail, and then climbed halfway up a barren hill to dead-end at another trail that eventually was named "Camel's Back."